 Testing and Monitoring Email Serivce Provider Speed

 One day I was programming on a project that sends emails and was testing that function.
 I noticed it was taking a long time (sometimes minutes) to get the messages, and that was slowing down my progress.
 I blamed it on Gmail, switched projects and came back to it another day… but noticed it again.
-I quickly switched to another email account and sent some test messages and determined the email sending service I was using was the problem.
+I quickly switched to another email account, sent some test messages, and determined the email sending service I was using was the problem.
 In this case, they were account creation confirmation emails.
 They needed to be delivered quickly – before users lost interest and moved on to something else.

 Over the next few weeks, I started poking at Email Service Providers.
 The whole point of using an ESP is to offload the complexities of quick delivery, so I was really surprised that there would be delays.